Alaska Airlines cancels flights on certain Boeing planes through Saturday for mandatory inspections

 The FAA approved inspection and repair guidelines developed by Boeing on Monday.
 However, on Tuesday the agency ordered Boeing to revise the instructions based on ''feedback received in response.''

-Alaska and United both reported finding loose bolts and other problems in the panel doors of an unspecified number of other Max 9s that they had begun to inspect.
+The order to revise the guidelines came after Alaska and United reported finding loose bolts and other problems in the panel doors of an unspecified number of other Max 9s that they had begun to inspect.

+Boeing CEO David Calhoun said a Boeing engineer was present during some of the Alaska checks, ''and yes, he used that term, loose bolt.''

+Asked how the plane was allowed to fly in the first place, Calhoun said on CNBC, ''Because a quality escape occurred.''

 The Max — of which there are two models flying, the 8 and larger 9, and two more in development — is the latest version of Boeing's half-century-old 737.
 Two Max 8 jets crashed in 2018 and 2019, killing 346 people, and the plane has been dogged by manufacturing quality problems since then.